 PJ Annand

-I am a social scientist with an academic background in gender and LGBTQIA+ rights, violence, labour, housing and health.
-I have 10 years’ third sector experience in research, campaigns and evaluation with a focus on child rights, sexual and reproductive rights, mental health and social justice.
-I am also an activist committed to delivering research that will help bring about tangible change.I am interested in doing work that explores: participatory and co-design principles for mental health research, particularly in the context of AI and new technologies; how violence against minoritised and marginalised people operates at direct, cultural and structural levels; work/labour and its impact on wellbeing, especially for trauma survivors; and the role of law and policy in addressing health and social inequalities broadly.My research is interdisciplinary, spanning public health, medical sociology, digital sociology, political economy, social psychology, queer and feminist theory, media and cultural studies.
+I am a researcher and educator with an academic background in gender and LGBTQIA+ rights, violence, labour, housing and health.
+Prior to joining academia, I worked for 10 years in the third sector on research, campaigns and evaluation with a focus on child rights, sexual and reproductive rights, mental health and social justice.
+I am also an activist committed to delivering research that will help bring about tangible change.I currently lead the Queering Shelter project and the CANVAS project, and co-lead the 'Beyond Do No Harm' project.I am interested in doing work that explores: comics/illustration as pedagogy; how to transform academic-community collaboration cultures; participatory and co-design principles for mental health research, particularly in the context of AI/big data; how health and social inequity for LGBTQ+ and other minoritised+marginalised people is enacted at direct, cultural and structural levels; and the role of law and policy in perpetuating or ameliorating these inequities.My research is interdisciplinary, spanning public health, medical sociology, digital sociology, political economy, social psychology, queer and feminist theory, postcolonial and decolonial theory, media and cultural studies.
 I work with qualitative and quantitative data, though with an emphasis on the former, often drawing on feminist methodologies, ethnographic methods, grounded theory, framework analysis and Q-methodology.
 I prioritise participatory and co-produced approaches to research, practice, and evaluation.I am passionate about making sure community-embedded, survivor-led research and evaluation is supported, funded and elevated within academia, policy and practice moving forward.
 Nothing about us without us.

-My Research Roles
+My Research & Teaching Roles

-Honorary Lecturer
+Visiting Lecturer

 King's College London